 Common foods high in iodine

-The richest food in iodine is seafood.
+Seafood is also a good dietary source of iodine.
 For instance, cod has 99 mcg, shrimp has 35 mcg, and canned tuna has 17 mcg of iodine per serving.
-Dairy also has decent amounts of iodine.

 Seaweed & algae are rich in iodine